-Steve Jobs, the father of Apple, was known for being obsessed with quality, focus and vision.
+Steve Jobs, the father of Apple, was known for being obsessed with quality, focus, and vision.
 He is no longer among us today, but what he built many years ago is doing great.
-We can as well say Jobs isn’t dead.
+We can as well say Jobs is not dead.
 He only transitioned.
 He foresaw what we will need today ahead and gave it to us.
 Forever lives Steve Jobs!

 These quotes are worth taking some time to swallow, digest and meditate upon.
 I bet you would love them.

 “Being the richest man in the cemetery doesn’t matter to me … Going to bed at night saying we’ve done something wonderful … that’s what matters to me.”